asukiaaa/MPU9250_asukiaaa/README.md

 3. Select and install this project.

 # Connection
-For uno, nano or so on.
+For uno, nano and so on.

 | Arduino | MPU9250 |
 |---------|---------|